 The equivalent of seven jumbo jets full of children die every day from malaria.
 AMF and its supporters are fighting back.

 Neglected Tropical Diseases (NTDs) afflict over one billion individuals, and can be treated for just $0.50.

 Famine, affluence and morality, by Peter Singer

-This highly influential essay set in motion a public discussion about our obligations regarding global poverty.
-Prior to its publication, the issue of global poverty was not much discussed within the field of ethics.
-Singer changed this by forcefully arguing that donating to stop poverty was not merely a nice thing to do, but was morally urgent and that we all have an obligation to donate a large part of our income.
-Moreover, he did so without invoking a particular moral theory: he derives the obligation directly from our most basic shared moral beliefs.
+This highly influential essay started a public discussion about our obligations regarding global poverty.
+Prior to its publication, the issue of global poverty rarely arose within the academic field of ethics.
+Singer changed this by forcefully arguing that donating to stop poverty was not merely a nice thing to do, but was morally urgent, and that we all had an obligation to donate a large part of our income.
+Moreover, he did so without invoking a particular moral theory: instead, he derived the obligation directly from our most basic shared moral beliefs.

 Poor Economics, by Abhijit Banerjee and Esther Duflo

 Through their work, Banerjee and Duflo look at some of the most surprising facets of poverty: why the poor need to borrow in order to save, why they miss out on free life-saving immunizations but pay for drugs that they do not need, why they start many businesses but do not grow any of them, and many other puzzling facts about living with less than 99 cents per day.
 Poor Economics argues that so much of anti-poverty policy has failed over the years because of an inadequate understanding of poverty.
 The battle against poverty can be won, but it will take patience, careful thinking and a willingness to learn from evidence.